memeowteam/Notebook/about-us/about-us.md

 This is my [CV](/Notebook/about-us/Mike/TaDienMinhTri-CV.pdf)
 # Johnny
 My name is Phan Xuan Anh Tu.
-I am a 4th-year student at the Ho Chi Minh University of Technology falcuty of Electrical Engineering, subdivision Automation and Control.
+I am a 4th-year student at the Ho Chi Minh University of Technology faculty of Electrical Engineering, subdivision Automation and Control.

 This is my [CV](/Notebook/about-us/Johnny/AnhTu_Résume.pdf)